nikeight/SpotifyFlutter/README.md

 ## SpotifyClone - Flutter

-  <p align="left"> A Flutter clean-architecture project that uses BLoC and Dio with best practices.
-Includes unit tests for each layer.
-Project is still in WIP 🚧</p>
+  <p align="left"> Clean-architecture Flutter project that uses BLoC/Cubit and Dio with best practices.The project is still in WIP 🚧</p>

   <p align="left">
       <a href = "https://github.com/Solido/awesome-flutter">